 Kit Includes Coast by Holst Garn: 1 skein each of 7 colors Weather or Knot Scarf pattern by The Yarnery Temperature worksheet and directions

 Finished Dimensions Approx. 8" wide and 72" long

 You'll Need US 4 (3.75 mm) 24" circular needle or straight needles

-Note: The names of the colorways do not change how the scarf is constructed; they are simply names to evoke the colors represented.
-If you want a more traditional "weather-map" look, choose Weathervane.
-Atmosphere is for those of you who like cool neutrals; Seasonal is warm earth tones.
+The names of the colorways do not change how the scarf is constructed; they simply evoke the color family represented, such as airy hues, or a traditional "weather-map" look.

-*While seven skeins of Coast is more than enough yarn to complete a scarf, we can't predict the weather, so are not able to guarantee that one skein of a particular color will be enough, depending on how many days a particular color is knit.
-Coast's generous yardage (383 yds) makes this unlikely.
+While seven skeins of Coast is more than enough yarn to complete a scarf, we can't predict the weather, so are not able to guarantee that colors will be used evenly or that one skein of a particular color will be enough.
+Coast's generous yardage (383 yds) makes issues unlikely.

 Using a US 4 will result in a somewhat open scarf, depending on your gauge.
 For a firmer fabric, you may want to use a US 3 (3.5 mm) needle.
 If you opt for the smaller needle, the resulting scarf will be a little narrower and shorter.